SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Clearing_alarms.md

 To manually clear an alarm:

-1. Right-click the alarm in the Alarm Console and select *Clear alarm*.
+1. In the Alarm Console in DataMiner Cube, right-click the alarm and select *Clear alarm*.

 1. In the *Clear alarm* window, add a comment if necessary, and click the *Clear alarm* button at the bottom.